-The makers of the Custom Brackets flash brackets, recently sent me a copy of their latest and best rotating flash bracket, the Pro-M rotating flash bracket (vendor), for review.
+The makers of the Custom Brackets flash brackets, recently sent me a copy of their latest and best rotating flash bracket, the Pro-M rotating flash bracket (affiliate), for review.
 Of the various makes of flash brackets I had tried out when I first started doing wedding photography full-time, the Custom Brackets was the one I settled on out of all of them.
 As far as I was concerned theirs was the flagship of the flash brackets.
 So I was curious to see what the updated model could offer …

 the reason why we’d use a flash-bracket:

 We would use a flash bracket when we want to avoid that side-ways shadow when direct on-camera flash is used and the camera is held vertically.
 It really does look ugly.
 See the tutorial on flash brackets for examples.
 Now, if you only use your camera in a horizontal position, then the flash shadow falls behind your subject, and is less of an intrusive element in the photograph.